Why Hypnotherapy Helps My Anxiety

 Here’s a good video to get you started:

-If you live in Edinburgh and are interested in hypnotherapy, contact me and I will happily recommend my therapist to you!
+Again, if you live in Edinburgh and are interested in hypnotherapy, I highly recommend you see Elisa!

 Also, fun fact: